zwettemaan/CEPSparker/ReadMe.md

 it is easy to get confused and click 'Cancel' button without noticing).

 This script will 'de-quarantaine' _CEPSparkerConfig_, telling Mac OS X it is OK to run this app without setting up a protective sandbox.
 If you forget to do this, _CEPSparkerConfig_ will end up running in a 'sandbox' where it does not have access to the rest of the unzipped information.

+You will need to close the Terminal window afterwards.

 ### Generate the project from the templates